whalderman/search-quality-rater-guidelines-tldr/docs/tldr/quality-characteristics.md

 ::: tip High-Quality Characteristics

+- Content is produced with [journalistic professionalism](https://en.wikipedia.org/wiki/Journalism_ethics_and_standards#Common_elements)
+- Content is factually accurate
+- Provides a page detailing the company's editorial policies and review process
+- Matches **well-established** consensus where such a consensus exists
 - The author is clearly labeled
 - Opinion pieces are clearly labeled as opinion pieces
 - The Newspaper has received various awards (e.g. Pulitzer Prize)